-Crittall has made a major comeback.
-Popular with interior designers and modern architects the Crittall steel screen takes open plan living to a new dimension.
+Crittall has made a major comeback and has been dominating many of our Pinterest boards recently!
+It has become very popular with interior designers and modern architects.
+The Crittall steel screen takes open plan living to a whole new dimension!

-First developed back in the mid-1800s, Crittall glass frames were closely associated with the Art-Deco and modernist architecture movements, but they also appear in more historic and significant buildings.
+First developed back in the mid-1800s, Crittall glass frames were closely associated with the Art-Deco and modernist architecture movements.
+They also appear in more historic and significant buildings.
 You’ll find beautifully restored original examples in warehouse conversions, but they are no longer confined to an area or building with an industrial past.

-They can create a seamless transition between inside and out, by opening up living space.
-Bright, beautiful walls of glazing will reflect the timeless style of a period house and define spaces in a townhouse, minimalist urban loft or warehouse apartment.
+Now, we can see that they can create a seamless transition between inside and out, by opening up living space thanks to the natural light that is able to flow through them.
+They are both edgy and versatile; their bright, beautiful walls of glazing will reflect the timeless style of a period house and define spaces in a townhouse, minimalist urban loft or warehouse apartment.

 The kitchen is the home’s focal point.
-So along with choosing the styling of cupboards, worktops and appliances and where you put the coffee station, getting the feeling of a room just right will make all the difference.
-If you have a very small kitchen, read our tips on making your kitchen feel larger.
+So along with choosing the styling of cupboards, worktops and appliances and where you put the coffee station, getting the feeling of a room just right will make all the difference too.

 So, if you’re revamping your kitchen, for glamour and elegance, you can’t go wrong with ‘on-trend’ crittall style glass partitioning screens and doors.